nanopack/red/README.md

 #### show-node
 Show a list of nodes in the peer list.
 #### ping
-Sends a simple request to the vtepd api to see if it is listening.
+Sends a simple request to the redd api to see if it is listening.
 #### status
-Shows information about the vtepd server, including ips and nodes.
+Shows information about the redd server, including ips and nodes.